tanlab-bit/imagenetto/README.md

 >
 > * a versatile person or thing.

-`imagenet-all-rounder` is a small scale subset of 10 carefully chosen classes from [ImageNet](http://www.image-net.org/) containing ~3000 images.
+`imagenet-all-rounder` is a small scale subset of 10 carefully chosen classes from [ImageNet](http://www.image-net.org/) containing ~3000 training and validation images.

 ## Quick usage